saurabhambar/AgenticChatBot/README.md

 ```

 - `message` is a list (or deque) that reducers append to (not replace).
-- Reducers (imported from LangGraph utilities in transcript) will append messages into the state.
+- Reducers (imported from LangGraph utilities) will append messages into the state.
 - It emphasizes using typed structures and reducers so that state updates append instead of replacing lists.

 ## `graph_builder.py` — GraphBuilder